New York Times Best-Selling Author

 Larry Downes is the author of five books on the impact of technology on business, society, and the law.
 His first book, “Unleashing the Killer App” (Harvard Business School Press), was an international bestseller, with over 200,000 copies in print.
 The Wall Street Journal named it one of the five most important books ever published on business and technology.

-He has written for a variety of other publications, including The New York Times, USA Today, Inc., The Economist, Wired, Entrepreneur, Fast Company, Recode, The Hill, Congressional Quarterly, Slate, The European Business Review, The Boao Review, and The San Francisco Chronicle.
+He has written for a variety of other publications, including The New York Times, USA Today, Inc., The Economist, Wired, MIT Sloan Management Review, Entrepreneur, Fast Company, Recode, The Hill, Congressional Quarterly, Slate, The European Business Review, The Boao Review, and The San Francisco Chronicle.

 From 2015-2019, he was Project Director at the Georgetown Center for Business and Public Policy at the McDonough School of Business.